tikv/community/committee/wg-governance/wg-governance.md

 ## What is Working Group?

-Contributors are totally able to just work on goals together without it being a WG or formal.
-We're not 'allowing' it, this is just a formal recognition that this will happen and that WGs can empower and enhance these cooperations.
+Contributors are totally able to just work on goals together without it being a Working Group (WG) or formal team.
+A WG is a formal recognition that these kinds of groups will form, and that WGs can empower and enhance these cooperations.

-Due to the Working Group usually solves a problem that spans the scope of responsibility of multiple Special Interest Groups (SIGs), so it usually consists of members from different SIGs or some other community contributors.
-The Working Group usually dismisses after the problem is solved.
-And the results or members in the Working Group can be accepted by the SIG after.
+A Working Group usually solves a problem that spans the scope of responsibility of multiple Special Interest Groups (SIGs), so it usually consists of members from different SIGs or some other community contributors.
+The Working Group usually dissolves after the problem is solved.
 For more detailed procedures of creating or dismiss, see [WG Lifecycle](#wg-lifecycle).

 The Working Group has the following characteristics:

 * Does not own the code
-* Have clear measurable goals and results that can be delivered
+* Have formal hierarchy or expected outcomes
 * Is a short-term organization and will be disbanded after the goal or mission is completed
 * Typically addresses a concern affecting multiple SIGs or subprojects